whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 Still, I like the idea of eternal opportunity for improvement, so to make my work more meaningful, I want to do a better job of helping my fellow Turing students, and continuing to take a teaching or mentorship role as I move on in my career.

-#### Session Name

-Write 3-4 sentences summarizing your takeaways from _each_ session, including things you're continuing to think about, things you learned, things you're doing differently.

 ### Professional Development Workshops

 #### Collaborative Communication